chaiyixiao/CryptogramTeamWork/GroupProject/Docs/ProjectPlan.md

 ### I. Inception

-- **Business Modeling**: to analyze major users and tentative achitectures of the system; to set up a basic project plan; and to estimate schedule and cost
+- **Business Modeling**: to analyze major users and tentative architecture of the system; to set up a basic project plan; and to estimate schedule and cost

 	- _Entrance criteria_: project started
-	- _Exit criteria_: team-wide agreement on scope, definition and shcedule estimations; faithful and credible understanding on requirements, feautures, constraints, and development process; and the following deliverables:
+	- _Exit criteria_: team-wide agreement on scope, definition and schedule estimations; faithful and credible understanding of requirements, features, constraints, and development process; and the following deliverables:
         - vision documents
         - initial use case model
         - initial business case